* ESC - close the search window

 Translations: women’s view of the canon

 In her letters the author explains her professional decisions, revealing a systematic approach even when faced with a scarcity of supplemental resources for her work.
 Today, the world has reciprocated and shown its gratitude to the modernist: her texts have been translated into more than forty languages.
 The Omnibus Theatre in London staged Cassandra in autumn.
-Days dedicated to Lesya’s works are being organized all over Europe, as well as in the United States and Canada.
+Days dedicated to Lesia’s works are being organized all over Europe, as well as in the United States and Canada.
 More than a century after the writer’s death, the world is discovering Ukrainian modernism.

 The last year of her life, and immortality

-In 1913, Lesya Ukrainka traveled to Surami, Georgia, near the Borjomi spring.
+In 1913, Lesia Ukrayinka traveled to Surami, Georgia, near the Borjomi spring.
 Treatment in Egypt and a stay in Kutaisi did not help, and a delicate writer became increasingly frail.
 Toward the end of her life she barely ate, occasionally requesting blackberry ice cream.
 Despite her pain and fever, she dictated the synopsis of the drama “On the Outskirts of Alexandria….” to her mother.
-Later, her sister Olha would note that before her death, Lesya changed the last words of the work into a prayer to Helios, the god of the Sun: “Helios!
+Later, her sister Olha would note that before her death, Lesia changed the last words of the work into a prayer to Helios, the god of the Sun: “Helios!
 Save our treasures!
 We trust them to you and the golden desert.”

-Lesya’s treasures are safe.
+Lesia’s treasures are safe.
 She can sleep peacefully.

 RELATED: The best Ukrainian literary classics available in English translations

-Lesya is here
+Lesia is here

-I recall vividly that during the Revolution of Dignity graffiti with the “holy trinity” of Ukrainian literature appeared on Independence Square, right in the center of Kyiv: Lesya Ukrainka wearing a protection mask, Taras Shevchenko with a bandana over his face and Ivan Franko in a construction helmet.
+I recall vividly that during the Revolution of Dignity graffiti with the “holy trinity” of Ukrainian literature appeared on Independence Square, right in the center of Kyiv: Lesia Ukrayinka wearing a protection mask, Taras Shevchenko with a bandana over his face and Ivan Franko in a construction helmet.
 These were vital elements of the street protests.
 With all these things, we went to the barricades in the center of the capital to speak out against the pro-Russian course taken by the criminal president Viktor Yanukovych.
-And even though the protesters were soon fired upon and the first victims, who would later be named the Heavenly Hundred, appeared, Lesya remained with us all throughout.
+And even though the protesters were soon fired upon and the first victims, who would later be named the Heavenly Hundred, appeared, Lesia remained with us all throughout.
 The inscription “Whoever liberates themselves, shall be free” is still under the portrait of the leading modernist on the Maidan.
 The revolution won then.
-We know that wherever Lesya stands, truth is also there, and it has always been this way.
+We know that wherever Lesia stands, truth is also there, and it has always been this way.

-Existing translations of Lesya Ukrainka’s works:
+Existing translations of Lesia Ukrayinka’s works:

 Cassandra (translated by Nina Murray)